Cedar7766/Sync-it_firmware_updater/docs/webserial-firmware-update-technical-summary.md

    - Hosted firmware listed from `firmware/manifest.json`, or
    - A local `.hex` file uploaded by the user.
 3. User clicks **Connect & Upload**.
+4. Updater reads the HEX text before opening the serial port and analyzes its address map.
+5. If the HEX reaches the configured bootloader region, the user is warned and must explicitly confirm before flashing proceeds.
-4. Browser prompts for a serial device (`navigator.serial.requestPort()`).
+6. Browser prompts for a serial device (`navigator.serial.requestPort()`).
-5. Updater opens the selected port at **1200 baud**, waits ~250 ms, then closes it.
+7. Updater opens the selected port at **1200 baud**, waits ~250 ms, then closes it.
-6. Same port is reopened at **57600 baud** for bootloader communication.
+8. Same port is reopened at **57600 baud** for bootloader communication.
-7. `AvrSerial` wraps the Web Serial port streams.
+9. `AvrSerial` wraps the Web Serial port streams.
-8. `STK500v1.flashHex()` performs protocol sync, enters programming mode, parses HEX, writes pages, and exits programming mode.
+10. `STK500v1.flashHex()` performs protocol sync, enters programming mode, parses HEX, writes pages, optionally verifies bootloader-region writes by reading flash back, and exits programming mode.
-9. Progress is reported to the UI progress bar; completion/failure is shown in the status area.
+11. Progress is reported to the UI progress bar; completion/failure is shown in the status area.
-10. Serial resources are closed in `finally` to release the USB port.
+12. Serial resources are closed in `finally` to release the USB port.

 ## USB/Serial Behavior
 - Transport: USB CDC/UART bridge exposed as a serial port.